matusnovak/fineframework/tutorials/data-xml-advanced.md

 ## Decoding

-With this method, you can decode XML by step by step without using ffw::Var at all.
+With this method, you can decode XML by step by step without using ffw::Any at all.
 It grants you the freedom you need.
 Any of the following commands (including constructor!) can throw ffw::XmlDecodeException at any time if the XML string is broken in any way.
 Exception is thrown if:

 * XML syntax error
 * trying to cast from into c++ data type when the XML value is something completely else (for example, XML value is clearly a string: \<ket\>Something\</key\> but you try to use node.toInt() when clearly node.isInt() gives you false)